curlsloth/NYU-HPC-4-newbies/README.md

 Although the execution time per instance is 1000 times longer, the difference is just 0.1 s vs. 100 s.
 Also, the total queue time and required resources of 100k jobs is almost certainly much longer and larger than 100 jobs!

-### Can I submit my job directly to HPC via Python on my local computer? ###
+### Other packages that make HPC even easier ###

-Yes, you can. [`submitit`](https://github.com/facebookincubator/submitit/) is a Python package designed for this purpose.

-Note that as this package was developed by Facebook (Meta) primarily for their internal use, it may not be applicable to other HPCs.
-I have never tried it myself, but let me know if it works on the NYU HPC.

-*Thank [Jean-Rémi King](https://kingjr.github.io/) for suggesting this package!*
+- [`submitit`](https://github.com/facebookincubator/submitit/) is a Python package designed for submitting your HPC job from your local computer via Python.
+Note that as this package was developed by Facebook (Meta) primarily for their internal use, it may not be applicable to other HPC systems.
+I have never tried it myself, but let me know if it works on the NYU HPC. *Thank [Jean-Rémi King](https://kingjr.github.io/) for suggesting this package!*
+- [`singuconda`](https://github.com/beasteers/singuconda) is a package that makes setting up `Singularity` overlays with `miniconda` much easier and faster. *Thank [Bea Steers](https://beasteers.com/) for making this package and [Iran R. Roman](https://iranroman.github.io/) for the recommendation!*

 ### Best practices ###